 It seems like everyone has a bit of career advice to give, but whose guidance should you follow?
-We’re placing our bets on the whip-smart founders of Juicy Couture, Pamela Skaist-Levy and Gela Nash-Taylor, who share their refreshingly honest career advice in their new book The Glitter Plan ($20).
+We’re placing our bets on the whip-smart founders of Juicy Couture, Pamela Skaist-Levy and Gela Nash-Taylor, who share their refreshingly honest career advice in their new book The Glitter Plan ($20, also available at here).
 We distilled some of the best nuggets of wisdom into do’s and don’ts that apply to any workplace.
 Pick up the book ASAP, and in the meantime, scroll through for the career tips that will actually help you excel at the office.

 “There is nothing wrong with using naiveté, humor, or just plain being a girl to your advantage, especially in the world of business, where they are going to use all of that to beat you up.”